imsaksham-c/FaceGenerationUsingGAN/README.md

 This dataset is more complex than the number datasets (like MNIST or SVHN), and so, I had defined deeper networks and train them for a longer time to get good results.
 It is suggested to use a GPU for training.

 ## Pre-processed Data
 I've done some of the pre-processing like each of the CelebA images has been cropped to remove parts of the image that don't include a face, then resized down to 64x64x3 NumPy images.
-Some sample data is show below.

 ## Instructions
 1. You can download this data by clicking [here](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/November/5be7eb6f_processed-celeba-small/processed-celeba-small.zip)